 Race to Build is an annual event where Appalachia Service Project partners with Bristol Motor Speedway during the Bass Pro Shops NASCAR Night race.
-2-3 teams of university construction management students come together and compete to build 2-3 homes as fast as they can, for 2-3 families in the Tri-Cities region.
+Several teams of university construction management students come together and compete to build homes as fast as they can for families in the Tri-Cities, Tennessee region.
 You don’t want to miss this!

 The families that receive these homes are residents of the Tri-Cities area in Northeast Tennessee.
 The participants are college students who are studying construction management or building technology.
 The sponsors and partners are groups, companies, or individuals who want to get involved and have their time and/or dollars lift the mission of ASP.
-The volunteers are those who serve at the event to interact with race fans to tell them about ASP as well as after the event who help get families into their homes as fast as possible.
-There are a many moving parts to make this unique event possible, and there’s a place for you to get involved!
+The volunteers are those who serve at the event to interact with race fans to tell them about ASP as well as after the event to help get families into their homes as fast as possible.
+There are many moving parts to make this unique event possible, and there’s a place for you to get involved!

 Bristol Motor Speedway, 151 Speedway Boulevard, Bristol, TN.
 ASP’s event is set up between the Orange and the Purple bridges.
 We’d love for you to come check it out!

 Thursday, September 14th